Lee International: Early history

 Lee Electric (Northern) Ltd was formed in 1972, primarily to service the lighting requirements of the BBC in the North of U.K. It then became a major rental house in its own right.

 In 1974, Lee Enterprises Ltd was formed to act as a bulk buyer of consumable items, principally for the rest of the Lee Group but also as a wholesaler to third parties.

-In 1975 Joe Dunton Cameras Ltd was formed to provide a camera rental service to the film industry.
+In 1975, the company acquired the UK arm of Mole-Richardson.
+They also acquired Joe Dunton Cameras Ltd, which provided a camera rental service to the film industry.

-In 1977, Lee Electric moved to Lee International Film Studios, Wembley (later known as Fountain Studios).
+In 1977, Wembley Studios became part of the Lee group being renamed Lee International Film Studios and Lee Electric moved there.
 Over the two year following the studios acquisition, Lee Electric completely refurbished and refitted these studios for film and television productions and commercials.

 By 1979, Lee Electric had established working relationships with a number of U.S. film production companies whose lighting requirements outside of the U.S.A. were serviced by Lee Electric and who used Wembley Studios.
 In that year Lee Electric took the strategic step of opening a lighting rental house in New York City.
 The establishment of Lee Lighting America was coupled with the acquisition of Belden, a New York-based distributor and selling agent for film and television equipment, which had been the exclusive U.S. distributor for Lee Filters since 1976.
 In January, 1986 a second rental house was opened in Los Angeles.
 In August 1984, Lee Electric acquired the Shepperton Film Studios complex.

 In October 1984, a new holding Company, Media Technology International PLC, was formed to acquire Lee Filters and Joe Dunton Cameras and admission was obtained to the Unlisted Securities Market on the London Stock Exchange.
 At that time, Lee Electric and John and Benny Lee owned in aggregate 59.3 per cent. of MTI's issued share capital.
 It was considered that the allied but self-contained activities of Lee Filters and Joe Dunton Cameras could be more successfully developed under its own management and with direct access to the capital markets.
 In June, 1984, Joe Dunton Cameras had established a subsidiary in the U.S.A.

+Lee International was formed in May 1985 to become the holding company for the Lee Group.